ajisaba/DeviceDetect/README.md

 ## Description
 This is a simple php class for detecting information of device from User Agent and is particulary optimized to Android and iOS.
-So test is not enough for other devices (PC browsers, Japanese mobile devices).
+Supported device is  PC browsers, smart phones, Japanese mobile devices(Docomo, Kddi, Softbank).

 ## Usage